Diffusion Schr\"odinger Bridge Matching: Outline of the Appendix

 \section{Outline of the Appendix}

 In \Cref{sec:related_work_appendix}, we first clarify the relationship between different methods in the existing literature and our proposed DSBM framework.
 In \Cref{sec:bridge_design_space_appendix}, we focus on the family of linear SDEs, and draw a link between the parameterization of bridges in this paper and the stochastic interpolant in \cite{albergo2023stochastic}.
 In \Cref{sec:proofs_appendix}, we give proofs for results in the main text.
 In \Cref{sec:imf_gaussian_appendix}, we present additional theoretical results for IMF in the Gaussian case.
 In \Cref{sec:discrete_time_mp_appendix}, we derive the discrete-time version of Markovian projection.
 In \Cref{sec:dsbm_vs_dsb_appendix}, we explain the benefits of DSBM compared to DSB in more detail.
 In \Cref{sec:joint-train-forw}, we describe a method for learning the forward and backward processes jointly and propose a consistency loss between the forward and backward processes.
-In \Cref{sec:additional_details_appendix}, we present additional methodological details, including the probability flow ODE associated with the learned SB process, and a practical scaling of the loss function to reduce variance, similar to standard Denoising Diffusion Models.
+In \Cref{sec:loss_scaling_appendix}, we present additional methodological details for a practical scaling of the loss function to reduce variance, similar to standard Denoising Diffusion Models.
 In \Cref{sec:exp_detail_appendix}, we give further details for all experiments and additional experimental results.
 Finally, we discuss broader impacts of our work in \Cref{sec:broader_impact_appendix}.